jaredcassoutt/LoadingView/README.md

 This is a simple loading view built in swift that can be added and removed from a UIViewController to indicate when loading is occuring.

 ## Usage
-To add the `LoadingView`, the view first needs to be added as a class property
+To add the view to a UIViewController and start the animation, the `startLoading()` method should be called.

-> let loadingView = LoadingView()

-Next, the `startLoading()` method can be called to make the view appear

-> loadingView.startLoading()
+> LoadingView().startLoading()

-Finally, when you want the view to disappear, the `stopLoading()` method can be called
+When you want the view to disappear, the `stopLoading()` method can be called

 > loadingView.stopLoading()